yugolf/akka-in-action/chapter-up-and-running/README.md

 ----

-## The command using this workshop
+## The commands using this workshop

 #### Run the app
 ```